2015 European migrant crisis: Terminology

 News organisations and academic sources use both migrant crisis and refugee crisis to refer to the 2015 events, sometimes interchangeably.
 Some argued that the word migrant was pejorative or inaccurate in the context of people fleeing war and persecution because it implies most are emigrating voluntarily rather than being forced to leave their homes.
 The BBC and The Washington Post argued against the stigmatization of the word, contending that it simply refers to anyone moving from one country to another.
 The Guardian said while it would not advise against using the word outright, "'refugees', 'displaced people' and 'asylum seekers' ... are more useful and accurate terms than a catch-all label like 'migrants', and we should use them wherever possible."
 Al Jazeera, on the other hand, expressly avoided the term migrant, arguing it was inaccurate and risked "giving weight to those who want only to see economic migrants".

 Some have taken issue with the framing of the phenomenon as a "crisis."
 Political scientist Cas Mudde argued that the term reflects "more a matter of personal judgment than objective condition," writing that "[t]he EU had the financial resources to deal with even these record numbers of asylum seekers, although for years it had neglected to build an infrastructure to properly take care of them."

 Causes of increased asylum seekers

-The most significant root cause of the wave of refugees entering Europe in 2015 was the Syrian civil war.
+The most significant driver of the wave of refugees entering Europe in 2015 was the Syrian civil war.
 Several other countries in the Middle East and northern Africa were also experiencing social unrest that drove people to flee.